ospfranco/ospfranco.github.io/_posts/2019-08-30-integrating-vscode-in-your-react-native-and-web-workflow.md

 ---
 layout: post
 title: Integrating VSCode in your React Native and web workflow
-description: Supercharge your web and react-native development workflow by using a few plugins
+excerpt: Supercharge your web and react-native development workflow by using a few plugins
 date: 2019-08-30 09:00:00 -04:00
 categories: post
 permalink: /:categories/:year/:month/:day/:title/
-image: /assets/running.jpg
 ---

 # Integrating vscode and react-native for faster development